A Brief History

 Published by Chaosium

-The definitive horror RPG, based on H.P.
+The long-running horror RPG based on H.P.
 Lovecraft's works.
 Uses the Basic Roleplaying system with a focus on investigation and sanity mechanics.

 Official Site →